 A philatelic cover from the Oxford Philatelic Society with the artifact stamp from the Algonquins subset.
 They items are: a Atikamekw birchbark basket, Ojibwa cradle, Montagnais snowshoes, Maliseet birchbark basket, Montagnais knife, and a Mi'kmaq birchbark basket with porcupine quills.

 This is the first private cachet I have seen which features on an archaeological site!
 Too bad it preceded the Iroquois issue by only 3 years, as the site is Iroquoian, and not Algonquian.
 Occupied from c.
 950-1250 it is thought to have supported 200 people, and was tapped into the wider trade network with the presence of Lake Superior copper, and Californian seashell.
+Neither the cover nor the insert is numbered, so I do not know how many of these were produced.
+To obtain modern Oxford covers, click here.

 Comments